BIGSTORY Network

 Designing Connection Back In

 Communities that invite interaction: Grassroots projects like Zerobari in Delhi turn empty plots into pocket parks, while Happy Streets in Pune closes roads monthly for play and art.
-These initiatives prove that belonging starts with proximity—simply being seen and spoken to.
-Urban spaces can be redesigned for accidental connection.
+These initiatives prove that belonging starts with proximity simply being seen and spoken to.
+The cure for loneliness may require us to look past our screens and back at the very pavement under our feet and urban spaces can be redesigned for accidental connection.

 Institutions that normalize care: Universities now teach "Life Skills and Mental Health" modules, and companies like Infosys and Wipro track employee wellbeing alongside productivity.
 But the deeper change is cultural—training leaders, teachers, and peers to treat emotional wellbeing as collective responsibility, not private failure.
 When institutions model this, silence breaks.